 I defended my doctoral thesis entitled “Labour law protection of trainees” in the Faculty of Law, University of Turku in 2.12.2017.
 Earlier I have completed BA in Law and MA in European Studies from University of Tartu, Estonia.
 In my master thesis I studied the concept of flexicurity and its influence on wage legislation.

-My teaching experience includes teaching labour law and EU employment law in the University of Turku, Finland and University of Tartu, Estonia.
+My teaching experience includes teaching labour law and EU employment law at the University of Turku, Finland and University of Tartu, Estonia.
 At the moment I am responsible for teaching labour law at the University of Turku.
-I am the primary teacher in basic studies of labour law, in specialisation course of labour law, and in advanced studies of labour law.
+I am the responsible teacher in basic studies of labour law, in specialisation course of labour law, and in advanced studies of labour law.

 My area of research for the doctoral degree focused on the protection of the rights of trainees.I studied the labour law status and protection of trainees from the EU and comparative perspective.
 My postdoctoral research concentrates on platform work.
 I have studied the employment law status of platform workers and possible regulation of platform work in national, EU and international level.
 I am also interested in the issues concerning atypical work (fixed-term contracts, zero-hours work, temporary agency work, telework, bogus self-employment and semidependent work), precarious work,the scope of labour law, the possibilities and limits of national and EU labour law and the future perspectives of labour law.